Monthly Archives: June 2021

 The performance of these queries returned a resultset over a set period of time, the larger the returned resultset, the better the performance. smallrc increased slightly with each scaling, whereas the xlargerc increased massively.
 This graph above and the resulting data I received, show that scaling without changing Workload Management settings will not give you the performance you’re hoping for.

 So now we’ve proven the premise and shown the results, how do we actually get this to work?
 You have two main options, first is to assign a user or role to one of the existing system defined workload groups, (which is what I did for the tests above), second is to create a custom workload group and assign a user or role to this instead.

-Part 2 of this blog post will go into more detail on how to configure workload management and the details of the different options.
-For now additional reading can be done on the Microsoft website: Here
+Part 2 of this blog post goes into more detail on how to configure workload management and the details of the different options and is available: Here.
+Additional reading can be done on the Microsoft website: Here

 Any questions?
 Let me know in the comments below or contact me on twitter: @PurpleFrogReiss